JetBrains/Qodana/topics/unity.md

 ## Customize your analysis

 Using recommendations from the [](ui-overview.md) and [](inspection-profiles.md) sections, you can adjust
 %product% analysis of your project.
-For example, using the [**Configuration**](ui-overview.md#ui-overview-configuration) tab of a %product% report, you can adjust the inspections that will be used during the analysis or exclude them from the analysis.
+For example, using the [**Configuration**](ui-overview.md#ui-overview-configuration) tab of a %product% report, you can select the inspections that will be used during the analysis or exclude them from the analysis.
 Also, you can exclude directories of your project that you do not wish %product% to analyze.

-For example, using the [**Configuration**](ui-overview.md#ui-overview-configuration) tab of your report, you can adjust the inspections that will be used during the analysis.
 To adjust the existing profile, you can use the recommendations from the [](custom-profiles.md) section.